-Think about a brand like Snickers.
+For example, think about a brand like Snickers.
 There are literally hundreds of chocolate bars out there.
-So if you want to be the one that people think of first; you need to be easily recognizable.
+They all taste pretty good too.
+But if you want to be the one that people think of first; you need to be easily recognizable.
 The way to do that is to get lodged in your customers heads with something interesting.

 That’s why Snickers use their the “You’re Not You When You’re Hungry” in all their marketing.
 By consistently using that idea Snickers are more likely to get noticed, but they also build on their marketing efforts over time.
 With a big campaign idea you don’t have to constantly re-invent the wheel, which means you’ll get more done with the same amount of money.

-For example, after the first ad with Joan Collins had run its course Snickers didn’t create a whole new campaigns.
+For example, after the first ad with Joan Collins had run its course Snickers didn’t create a whole new campaign or start from scratch.
 Instead they used the same idea to create a new ad with Mr Bean.
 More recently, that ad has been retired to make way for one featuring Elton John.

 Example: A classic campaign